|

 Hartmans

-career in art spans six fascinating
+career in art spanned six fascinating

 decades.
-Throughout, he has both
+Throughout, he both

 made his living and fulfilled his